MilkeeyCat/ddnet_protocol/docs/packer.md

 } DDNetUnpacker;
 ```

-State for the unpacker
+State for the unpacker.
-holds the data to be unpacked
-and keeps track of how much data was unpacked
+Holds the data to be unpacked and keeps track of how much data was unpacked
-and also tracks if errors occurred
+and also tracks if errors occurred.

-See also `ddnet_unpacker_init` and `ddnet_unpacker_get_int`
+See also `ddnet_unpacker_init` and `ddnet_unpacker_get_int`.

 # DDNET_PACKER_BUFFER_SIZE